Menu

 Log in

-Apply to speak at the 2026 Western Winter Workshop being held March 26th-29th, 2026 at The Meritage Resort and Spa in Napa, CA. We are looking for dynamic speakers whose cutting-edge presentations will resonate across the industry.
+Apply to speak at the 2027 Western Winter Workshop being held March 31 - April 4, 2027 at La Quinta Resort & Spa, La Quinta, CAWe are looking for dynamic speakers whose cutting-edge presentations will resonate across the industry.
 Speaking spots are in high demand so please do not delay.
-Abstracts are due August 29, 2025.
+Abstracts are due August 10, 2026.

 Questions?
 Contact speakers@westernwinterworkshop.org